bluedudexoo/barbarian-focused-path/README.md

 ## Defensive Hearth
-- Beginning at 14th level, when you enter a rage, any ally within 30 feet of you that you can see gains advantage on constitution ability checks and saving throws for 1 minute, and gains tempoprary hit points equal to your constitution modifier.
+- Beginning at 14th level, when you enter a rage, any ally within 30 feet of you that you can see gains advantage on constitution ability checks and saving throws for 1 minute, and gains temporary hit points equal to your constitution modifier.